 Lawrie, G J G and Cobbold I (2004).
 ‘Third-generation Balanced Scorecard: evolution of an effective strategic control tool’, International Journal of Productivity and Performance Management, Vol. 53, No. 7, pp. 611-623.

 The Resources section of this website contains a wealth of useful information on Performance Management in general and the Balanced Scorecard in particular.
 In addition to answers to other Balanced Scorecard FAQs, the Resources section contains longer papers on a variety of topics, case studies and various short presentations, all of which can be downloaded without charge.
 The website also has recommendations for books and articles on the subject and links to useful websites.
-For information on 2GC’s professional services including consultancy and training programmes, visit the Solutions section or contact us.
+For information on 2GC’s professional services including consultancy and training programmes, visit the Services section or contact us.